 The tile-matching games of today all follow a similar system to this game, there are preset patterns of colored bubbles and the player uses a pointer to aim and fire bubbles up at the others.
 This is still a system used today in this genre and Puzzle Bobble makes it look easy.

-Released in 1994 for arcade, this is one of my favourite tile-matching puzzle games and is a classic arcade game for me.
+Released in 1994 for arcade, this is one of my favorite tile-matching puzzle games and is a classic arcade game for me.
 There is even a two player mode and I have a few fond memories thanks to this addition to the game!

 This actually got a re-release for the Nintendo Switch as part of the ACA Neo Geo collection so we can all still play it today and this is definitely one that is perfect for the Switch.